QiangZiBro/Qdotfiles/README.md

 - Setting various of softwares/configuration for a multi-users ubuntu system [here](scripts/init_a_fresh_ubuntu)

-## News
+## Updates

 - 2021-08-18

+  - Use `.env` to maintain config with docker and this project

-  - Using `proxy set`  to find ss config file automatically if you have [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG) installed on your mac.
+  - Use `proxy set`  to find ss config file automatically if you have [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG) installed on your mac.

   -  `proxy on (mac|linux|9090)` to set port

+  - `qtool ip` to get current machine’s ip quickly

 ## Acknowledgement